dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 </File>

+You can find more ways to run tests, along with a full command reference, in the [pytest usage docs](https://docs.pytest.org/how-to/usage.html).

-The [pytest usage docs](https://docs.pytest.org/how-to/usage.html) offer guidance and a full command reference.
-In our experience, it can be particularly helpful to use the `-s` flag (or `--capture=no`) to print logs from the underlying dbt invocations, and to step into an interactive debugger if you've added one.
+We've found the `-s` flag (or `--capture=no`) helpful to print logs from the underlying dbt invocations, and to step into an interactive debugger if you've added one.
 You can also use environment variables to set [global dbt configs](global-configs), such as `DBT_DEBUG` (to show debug-level logs).

 ## Testing your adapter

-The framework presented above is available for use by anyone who installs `dbt-core`, and who wishes to define their own test cases.
+Anyone who installs `dbt-core`, and wishes to define their own test cases, can use the framework presented in the first section.
+The framework is especially useful for testing standard dbt behavior across different databases.

-Building on top of that foundation, we have also built and made available a [package of reusable adapter test cases](https://github.com/dbt-labs/dbt-core/tree/HEAD/tests/adapter), for creators and maintainers of adapter plugins.
+To that end, we have built and made available a [package of reusable adapter test cases](https://github.com/dbt-labs/dbt-core/tree/HEAD/tests/adapter), for creators and maintainers of adapter plugins.
 These test cases cover basic expected functionality, as well as functionality that frequently requires different implementations across databases.

 For the time being, this package is also located within the `dbt-core` repository, but separate from the `dbt-core` Python package.